alphagov/forms/design/features/routing/README.md

 <br>

-### Why are we introducing branching and exit pages
+### Why are we introducing branching and exit pages?

-When users fill in forms they can currently be skipped questions based on a previous answer.
-This helped to reduce the number of questions a form filler might need to fill in or see that weren’t relevant to them or their task.
-This means that form creators are currently forced to create check questions that they can then use to skip people over more questions.
+When users fill in forms they can currently be skipped over certain questions, based on a previous answer.
+This has helped reduce the number of questions a form filler might need to fill in or see that weren’t relevant to them or their task.
+However, it means that form creators are currently forced to create ‘check questions’ that they can then use to skip people over more questions.

-This can add more complexity to a form for both form creators and form fillers, as the check questions need to be clear and correctly located within the form journey to make sure form fillers are not asked for information they might not have which cause anxiety for people completing forms as they may not have the information needed or they may not understand what they’re being asked for.
-It can also be a waste of their time and add to cognitive load.
+This can add more complexity to a form for both form creators and form fillers, as the ‘check questions’ need to be clear and correctly located within the form journey to make sure form fillers are not asked for information they might not have or cannot understand.
+The latter can cause anxiety for people completing forms and can add to cognitive load.
+It can also be a waste of their time, and lead to incorrect information being supplied.

 #### Branching and exit pages hypotheses